Count Gore de Vol

-Count Gore de Vol is a television horror host who originally appeared on Washington, D.C.'s WDCA from 1973 to 1987.
+Count Gore De Vol is a television horror host who originally appeared on Washington, D.C.'s WDCA from 1973 to 1987.
 Originally named M.T.
-Graves and played by announcer Dick Dyszel, the character first appeared on the WDCA version of the Bozo the Clown program.
+Graves when working at WDXR-TV in Paducah, Kentucky and played by announcer Dick Dyszel, the character first appeared on the WDCA version of the Bozo the Clown program.
 When the character got a positive reaction, he was given his own program, called Creature Feature.
-The choice of Gore de Vol as the character's name was either a pun involving the name of acerbic author Gore Vidal or the name of a prominent Washington, D.C. funeral home, "de Vol".
+The choice of Gore De Vol as the character's name was either a pun involving the name of acerbic author Gore Vidal or the name of a prominent Washington, D.C. funeral home, "De Vol".
 Gore de Vol became the Washington/Baltimore area's longest-running horror host, broadcast every Saturday night on WDCA from March 1973 to May 1987.